History of PCC Nursing

 As one of its premier programs, the nursing program at Pratt Community College has a history of preparing high quality nurses.
 The first nursing cohort started in August 1982, with the first class graduating in May 1984.

 The Nursing Department started in the basement of the main campus building and stayed there until December 2002 when Chandler Hall was completed.
 It is located on the northeast of the PCC main campus.
 Initial National League for Nursing accreditation was achieved in October 1991.
-The Nursing program has held continuous national accreditation since that time, through what is now the Accreditation Commission for Education in Nursing (ACEN).
+Effective July 2015 a nationally non--accredited status was issued.
+KSBN has issued a conditional approval for the ADN program.